Last updated on August 4th, 2020

 9. Boston Common is the oldest public park in the United States of America.
 Officially opening in 1634, the 50 acres of land is a common gathering place throughout the year.
 Due to its history, it has been home to a British camp before the American Revolutionary War, and a modern gathering place for speeches, protests, outdoor concerts and more.

 10. Did you know that James Naismith invented basketball in 1891 at the International YMCA Training School in Springfield, Massachusetts?
+Naismith was a physical education teacher and wanted to engage his students in some physical activity while being indoors during the cold winter months.
+The game was played with a soccer ball and two peach baskets nailed to railings 10 feet above the floor.
 Michael Jordan, LeBron James, Kobe Bryant, and Kareem Abdul-Jabbar are some of the world-famous basket ballplayers of all times.

 11. Dunkin Donuts opened its first franchise restaurant in Dedham, Massachusetts, and sold 52 varieties of donuts.
 The popularity of the donuts grew so much that the company by the year 1963 had opened its 100th restaurant.